Lake Winnipesaukee mystery stone

 The Lake Winnipesaukee mystery stone is an alleged out-of-place artifact (OOPArt) found in a town near Lake Winnipesaukee in New Hampshire.
 The stone's age, purpose and origin are unknown.

-The stone is about 4 in long and 2.5 in thick, dark and egg-shaped, bearing a variety of carved symbols.
+The stone is about 4 in long and 2.5 in thick, dark and egg-shaped, bearing a variety of carved symbols, including a face.
 Carvings on one side of the stone show an ear of corn and several other figures.
 The other side is more abstract, featuring inverted arrows, a moon shape, some dots and a spiral.

 A hole goes through the stone from top to bottom, seemingly bored from both ends with different size bits (1/8 inch at the top and 3/8 in at the bottom).

 History

 The stone was reportedly found in 1872 in Meredith, New Hampshire, by workers digging a hole for a fence post.
 Seneca Ladd, a Meredith businessman who hired the workers, was given credit for the discovery.
 In 1892, upon Ladd's death, the stone passed to Frances Ladd Coe of Center Harbor, one of his daughters.
 In 1927, she donated the stone to the New Hampshire Historical Society.

 The stone is currently on exhibit at the Museum of New Hampshire History.